About us

 Marianne Zamecznik, Curator, Trondheim kunstmuseum

-Annual Report 2022 (In Norwegian)
+Annual Report 2022 (in Norwegian)

-Annual Report 2021 (In Norwegian)
+Annual Report 2021 (in Norwegian)

-Annual Report 2020 (In Norwegian)
+Annual Report 2020 (in Norwegian)

 Annual Report 2019 (in Norwegian)